 The cold season brings a bunch of enjoyable activities and events, but it can also take a toll on your pocketbook.
-From holiday lights to maintaining a warm home during harsh weather, many Mount Hope families are left with high energy costs.
+From holiday lights to maintaining a warm home during harsh weather, many Beckley and Mount Hope families are left with high energy costs.
 Luckily, you can take some easy steps to reduce your expenses and achieve lower utility bills.

 1. Adjust your thermostat.

 Set your thermostat to lower heating output when you’re asleep or not home.
 Three to five percent more energy is required when your furnace is set above 68 degrees, so try keeping your home at 68 degrees when you’re at home and awake, and lower to 55-65 degrees at times when you’re away at work, out of town or sleeping to achieve lower utility bills.

 2. Make sure you only wash when you have full loads.